luau-lang/site/src/content/docs/reference/api.md

 int lua_gc(lua_State* L, int what, int data);
 ```

+Performs an operation on the garbage collection (GC) system.

+Operation is determined by the `what` argument, changing the meaning of the `data` argument and the return value:

+* `LUA_GCSTOP` - stop incremental GC

+* `LUA_GCRESTART` - resume incremental GC

+* `LUA_GCCOLLECT` - run a full GC cycle, not recommended for latency sensitive applications

+* `LUA_GCCOUNT` - returns the heap size in KiB

+* `LUA_GCCOUNTB` - returns the heap size remainder in bytes (`totalbytes % 1024`) for use together with `LUA_GCCOUNT` to reconstruct the precise amount

+* `LUA_GCISRUNNING` - returns 1 if GC is active (not stopped)

+* `LUA_GCSTEP` - perform an explicit GC step, with the step size specified in KiB

+GC is handled by 'assists' that perform some amount of GC work matching pace of allocation.
+Explicit GC steps allow performing some amount of work at custom points to offset the need for GC assists.
+Note that GC might also be paused for some duration (until bytes allocated meet the threshold).
+If an explicit step is performed during this pause, it will trigger the start of the next collection cycle.

+* `LUA_GCSETGOAL`, `LUA_GCSETSTEPMUL` and `LUA_GCSETSTEPSIZE` - tune GC parameters G (goal), S (step multiplier) and step size respectively (step size is usually best left at the default value)

+GC is incremental and tries to maintain the heap size to balance memory and performance overhead.
+This overhead is determined by G (goal) which is the ratio between total heap size and the amount of live data in it.
+G is specified in percentages; by default G=200% which means that the heap is allowed to grow to ~2x the size of live data.
+Collector tries to collect S% of allocated bytes by interrupting the application after step size bytes were allocated.
+When S is too small, collector may not be able to catch up and the effective goal that can be reached will be larger.
+S is specified in percentages; by default S=200% which means that collector will run at ~2x the pace of allocations.
+It is recommended to set S in the interval [100 / (G - 100), 100 + 100 / (G - 100))] with a minimum value of 150%; for example:

+* for G=200%, S should be in the interval [150%, 200%]
+* for G=150%, S should be in the interval [200%, 300%]
+* for G=125%, S should be in the interval [400%, 500%]

 ## Memory

 ```c
 void lua_setmemcat(lua_State* L, int category);
 ```

+Associates the state with a memory category id.
+Future allocations will count towards the selected memory category.

+`category` must be non-negative and less than `LUA_MEMORY_CATEGORIES`, defined in `luaconf.h`.
+The default `category` is 0.

 ```c
 size_t lua_totalbytes(lua_State* L, int category);
 ```

+Gets the number of bytes associated with a memory category.

+When `category` is -1 (or any negative number), total amount of bytes in all categories is returned.

 ## Error Handling